Laxmi-Dhungel/Diabetes_data_analysis/README.md

 **Statistical analysis**

 The data were not normally distributed for most of the feature.
 Hence, Mann-whitney U test was used to determine the significant difference in the feature median between diabetic and non-diabetic patients.
 The chisquare test was used to test a significant association between categorical varaibles.
+P < 0.05 were considered statistically significant.
+For multiple comparison between categorical variables, the p-value was corrected using FDR correction to determine the significant association.

 **Data Analysis**